lionelmace/iks-lab/book/devops-helm.md

     mytodos-86884779d9-qxnt2  0/1    ContainerCreating  0         0s
     ```

-1. To get the status of the helm deployement
+1. Get the status of the helm deployment
     ```
     helm status mytodos
     ```